 We hold interests in 5.7 million square feet of high-quality, centrally located development sites at various stages of planning and construction.
-We will seek to monetize these sites through development only when our risk-adjusted return hurdles are met and when pre-leasing targets with one or more lead tenants have been achieved.
+We will seek to monetize these sites through development only when our risk-adjusted return hurdles are met and when pre-leasing targets in excess of 50% with one or more lead tenants have been achieved.

-The following table summarizes our commercial development projects at December 31, 2007:
+The following table summarizes our commercial development projects at December 31, 2008: